p4lang/behavioral-model/docs/simple_switch.md

 } else {
     Send the packet to the port in egress_port.
 Since egress_port is read only during egress processing, note that its value must have been determined during ingress processing for normal packets.
+One exception is that a clone primitive action executed during egress processing will have its egress_port determined from the port that the control plane configured for that clone session).
 }
 ```